StochasticBiology/hypermk/README.md

 HyperMk uses a hypercubic transition matrix and the Mk (Markov k-state) model [1,2] from phylogenetics to model accumulation processes, including reversibility.
 The code here uses the `castor` library in R [3] to provide flexible specification and fitting of the Mk model. `mk-collection.R` creates a set of synthetic examples and demonstrates inference using HyperMk. `mk-timing.R` scans through properties of synthetic datasets to demonstrate the time scaling of this implementation. `Data` contains data on drug resistance evolution in tuberculosis from [4], which is used as a case study.

+TO DO: add details of cancer case study

 References
 ---